 PhD, University of Texas at Austin

-Chase Bringardner is a professor and chair of the Department of Theatre at Auburn University.
+Chase Bringardner is a professor in the Department of Theatre at Auburn University.
 He graduated from the University of Texas at Austin with a PhD after defending his dissertation titled “Popular Entertainments and Constructions of Southern Identity: How Burlesques, Medicine Shows, and Musical Theatre Made Meaning and Money in the South, 1854-1980.”
 At Auburn, Bringardner teaches a wide range of courses including Introduction to Theatre for majors and non-majors, Dramaturgy, Senior Capstone, Musical Theatre History, as well as a selection of junior and senior level seminars with topics ranging from performance theory/performance art, Southern drama, dreamscapes, docudramas, and Disney: Popular Entertainments and the Construction of Meaning.
 He also actively participates in the departmental season primarily as a director and dramaturg having recently directed Stephen Sondheim’s Assassins and an adaptation of Mary Shelley’s Frankenstein.
 In 2012, Bringardner received the Teaching Excellence Award from the College of Liberal Arts.

 Bringardner specializes in the study of popular entertainments (such as medicine shows and musical theatre), regional identity construction, and intersections of race, gender, and class in popular performance forms.
 His publications include a chapter in The Oxford Companion to the Musical on region, politics, and identity in musical theatre as well as a forthcoming chapter on medicine shows and the performance of domestic space in the anthology Performing the Family Dream House: Space, Ritual, and Images of Home (Iowa University Press).
 He has published in a variety of journals including Theatre Topics, Theatre Journal, Studies in Musical Theatre, Performing Arts Resources, and Theatre Symposium.
 His current book length project details the socio-cultural history of the Fabulous Fox Theatre in Atlanta and both its complicated relationship with the city and its role in larger narratives of regional and national theatrical/performance histories.
 Bringardner also served from 2011-2015 as the book review editor for Theatre Topics.